vuejs-templates/webpack/docs/env.md

 > If you are pulling your hair at this point because we are saving config in the code, please read on.
 We talk about those concerns in depth a bit further down.

-We can also map to environment variables easily.
+You can also map to environment variables easily.

 ```javascript
 // config/variables/development.js